Malta: Businessman Yorgen Fenech charged over journalist murder | DW | 30.11.2019

 Maltese businessmen Yorgen Fenech was charged with being an accomplice in the murder of anti-corruption journalist Daphne Caruana Galizia on Saturday.
 Fenech pleaded not guilty.

-The billionaire hotelier was arrested on his yacht earlier in November in relation to the 2017 car bombing that killed Caruana Galizia.
+The billionaire hotelier was arrested on his yacht earlier in November in connection with the 2017 car bombing that killed Caruana Galizia.
 He was also arraigned on the further charge of promoting, organizing or financing a group with the intention of committing a crime.

 Read more: New arrest in Malta journalist murder puts focus on political corruption